jejacks0n/teaspoon/README.md

 ## Installation

 Add the framework-specific Teaspoon gem to your Gemfile.
 In most cases you'll want to restrict it to the `:development, :test` groups.
-The available gems are "teaspoon-jasmine", "teaspoon-mocha" and "teaspoon-qunit".
+The available gems are `teaspoon-jasmine`, `teaspoon-mocha` and `teaspoon-qunit`.
 If you're unsure which framework you'd like to use, we think Jasmine is a good starting place.

 ```ruby
 group :development, :test do